 With air compressors, this works by using energy to reduce the volume of air, storing it as potential energy which can be released and used elsewhere, when the air is allowed to expand again.

-What differentiates air compressors, however, is how they achieve this compression, and, in turn, this affects what compressors are best for specific settings.
+What differentiates compressors is how they achieve compression, which affects their performance and suitability for specific tasks.

 The ways to compress air